mercerbe/ReactRestaurant/README.md

 ### How To Demo

-1. Text your twilio number the name "Thor".
+1. Text the twilio number the name "Thor".
 1. Should get the following response:

    ```